mattbierner/blog.mattbierner.com/_posts/2015-01-19-stupid-template-tricks-snake.md

 };
 ```

-We'll also later use `Direction` to store the direction a snake is moving so we can preserve it's heading when no player input is entered.
+We'll also later use `Direction` to store the direction a snake is moving so we can preserve its heading when no player input is entered.

 ## Printing
 The three basic cells always print the same value.